 Anaheim Convention Centre

 A quick look at Tripadvisor will reveal a large number of very highly rated hotels at great prices all occupying the tops spots.
 Almost all of these are poor choices!
 Why?
 They are convention center hotels.
-They get a lot of throughput form the convention center visitors and most of those are looking for nothing more than a clean, quiet place to crash after a hard day at a convention, these hotels are perfectly suited to this so they score high.
+They get a lot of throughput from the convention center visitors and most of those are looking for nothing more than a clean, quiet place to crash after a hard day at a convention, these hotels are perfectly suited to this so they score high.
 But for park visits, they are just too far away.
 You can pay the same, for a similar quality room MUCH closer to the park entrances, if you choose a hotel off our list!

 Should we Stay at a Disney Hotel?